 Small businesses are structured to build relationships with today’s customer

-Enterprise organizations should structure the different business units within a marketing department to adapt to a customer journey that is unpredictable and non linear.
+Enterprise organisations should structure the different business units within a marketing department to adapt to a customer journey that is unpredictable and non linear.

-Enterprise organizations should restructure so they are more nimble and can move quickly; this will help them capitalize on customer opportunities when presented.
+Enterprise organisations should restructure so they are more nimble and can move quickly; this will help them capitalise on customer opportunities when presented.

 Sounds a lot like the structure of a small business to you?
 Ahhh… No!

 Moreover, multinational corporations are slowed down by their sheer size and hierarchical structure.

 Your small business can react to market changes very quickly because you aren’t slowed down by structure and processes; the leader makes a decision and it is executed, often within hours.

 Large companies often require multiple meetings, stakeholder buy in, and sign-off from legal…all of which takes a lot of time.

 By the time a large company is able to react to a market opportunity, it’s come and gone.

 When you’re a small business owner it’s easy to look at the relationships that dominant brands have with their customers and assume that they’re playing an entirely different sport than you.

 They have widespread name recognition, cultivate powerful feelings of attachment with their customers, and have massive PR machines at work that keep their names in the headlines for better or worse.